 The on-site lab recently received a portable X-Ray Fluorescence (XRF) machine which is predominantly being used to determine initial guidance on gold and sulphur grades for underground grab and channel samples in addition to feed, tails and concentrate samples from the mill.
-XRF results are not as accurate as other methodologies but does provide almost instant evaluation which assists grade and process control.
+XRF results are not as accurate as other methodologies but XRF provides almost instant evaluation to assist grade and process control.